Exclude Marketers From Your Market Research Studies?

 Four percent of the civilian workforce is recorded as working in the marketing and market research industries and 61 percent of those working in Professional, Scientific and Technical Services are employed in the marketing and market research industries.
 1

 So what does this mean?
 You could be missing valuable data on an important group of people.
 And there are a lot of them!
 This segment; marketers and market researchers is a significant percentage of the population.
-The people that work in these industries are consistently excluded from market research studies, and it should no longer be so.
+Market research studies consistently exclude people working in these industries, and they should no longer do so.

 With declining response rates and an increasing numbers of requests for unsubscribes, we can honestly use as many valid respondents as we can get.
 Excluding a population for no good reason will not stand.